This is our all-in-one roundup reviewing every ESET consumer security solution for 2022. On this page, after our brief intro, you’ll find

 There are a lot of configuration options, too.
-Most are on/off switches which you'll rarely use – you can disable scanning for HTTP sites, for instance, though that's probably a bad idea – but there are a few exceptions.
-For example, a handy Address List feature enables creating lists of sites which will always be allowed, always be blocked, or won't have their content scanned (useful if a legitimate website is incorrectly blocked).
+Most are on/off switches which you'll rarely use – you can disable scanning for HTTP sites, for instance, though that's probably a bad idea – but you can create handy blacklists and whitelists of sites which should always (or never) by blocked.

-The program is smart enough to recognize some web threats by analysis, too, as well as simply looking up a URL blacklist.
+ESET scored a little better in our tests, though, and we also found it was smart enough to recognize web threats beyond just phishing sites.
 When we pointed it at a new link containing a Bitcoin miner script, for instance, ESET checked the script, spotted the danger and alerted us to a 'potentially unwanted application.'

 ESET's bonus tools start with Device Control, an unusual feature which enables defining what happens when users connect a host of device types to the system: external storage, a USB printer, Bluetooth device, scanner, smart card reader, modems and more.

 Options include making devices read-only, displaying a warning to users or blocking them entirely.
 Rules can apply to all or specific devices (‘block all USB storage apart from x, y, z’), some or all user accounts, and the system logs all device connections for review later.